hoccer/wall-puppet-configuration/README.md

 * Ubuntu 14.04 LTS minimal install

-## Installation
+## Production Setup

 The following script installs all packages, dependencies and modules required (including this repository) and applys the puppet configuration.
-Make sure that an appropriate ssl certificate is present to clone the required repositories.
+Make sure that an appropriate SSL certificate is present to clone the required repositories.

 ```
 #!/bin/bash